abanae/My_Portfolio/ReadMe.md

 # My first Portfolio

 ## Description:
-This Portfolio provides a breif discription about myself.
-Displaying my first attempt at creating a portfolio that is user firendly accross multiple platforms.
-This script also, provide a basic iterative experaiance.
+ This portfolio provided a brief description about myself.
+Displaying my first attempt at creating a portfolio from scratch that is user friendly across multiple viewports.
+The script also provides a basic interactive experience.
 ## HOW TO:
 name,recent photo,links to sections "About Me", "Projects", and how to "Contact Me".